 The Servicer must comply with all provisions of the National Flood Insurance Program, as authorized by the National Flood Insurance Act of 1968, the Flood Disaster Protection Act of 1973 and the 1994 National Flood Insurance Reform Act.
 During the term of the Mortgage Loan, the Servicer must ensure that flood insurance is maintained, or added if the Servicer becomes aware that the Mortgaged Property subsequently becomes part of an SFHA.
 The Servicer must have procedures to monitor all Mortgaged Properties annually to determine if any Mortgaged Property is located in an SFHA.
-If the Servicer determines that the Mortgaged Property is located in an SFHA, the Servicer must notify the Borrower of the flood insurance requirements in accordance with the provisions of the Guides.
+If the Servicer determines that the Mortgaged Property is located in an SFHA.
+If the provisions of the Guides.
 If the Servicer does not receive proof of flood insurance after forty-five (45) days from the original notification to the Borrower, the Servicer must force-place the flood insurance coverage.